mitsuba-renderer/drjit/src/python/docstr.rst

     Instead of interpolating the texture via B-Spline basis functions, the implementation transforms this calculation into an equivalent weighted sum of several linear interpolant evaluations.
-In CUDA mode, this can then be accelerated by hardware texture units, which runs faster than a naive implementation.
-More information can be found in:
+On the CUDA and Metal backends, these steps can then be accelerated by hardware texture units, which runs faster than a naive implementation.
+More information can be found
+    in:

         GPU Gems 2, Chapter 20, "Fast Third-Order Texture Filtering" by Christian Sigg.